Fork me on GitHub

 });

 Here we’re telling the context to fetch the template at the path we’ve defined.
 By using the extension ‘template’ we’re informing Sammy to use the template() method we’ve defined.
 Next, we’re passing local variables to the template.
 Here its our our item.
-Because we’re not swapping out the entire content area, we need to define a callback that just appends the rendered item to our $element (which we defined about as #main).
+Because we’re not swapping out the entire content area, we use .appendTo() to append the rendered content to our app’s $element.
 With our new partial we should see our items displaying!
 (NOTE: I took a brief but inconsequential interlude to add just a teeny bit of stylesheet so that our page isn’t so ugly).

 Theres just one more missing element for our first phase.
 Clicking on an item to view its detail.
 We know how to start though right?
 Lets define a route for an item detail.